Lisa Maxwell (actress): Other appearances

-On 30 April 2011, Maxwell was a participant on ITV's Sing If You Can show.
+On 30 April 2011, Maxwell was a participant on ITV's Sing If You Can.

-On 7 November 2012, Maxwell was a contestant in All Star Mr & Mrs with her partner Paul.
+On 7 November 2012, Maxwell was a contestant in All Star Mr & Mrs with her partner, Paul.

 On 4 January 2013, Maxwell took part in a celebrity episode of The Million Pound Drop Live as a part of the Channel 4 mash-up evening along with Sherrie Hewson, Jane McDonald and Denise Welch.

 On 28 December 2013, Maxwell took part in a celebrity edition of the ITV game show The Cube in a Loose Women special alongside Sherrie Hewson and Denise Welch.
-Together they were defeated by The Cube, but took away £1,000 which they split between their three chosen charities.
+Together, they were defeated by The Cube, but took away £1,000, which they split between their three chosen charities.